2020 Best Online Colleges for Paralegal Degrees & Certificates

 A small number of schools offer paralegal master's degree programs to students who want to maximize their chances of advancing in an organization.
 Students may select an area of concentration in intellectual property law, international law, or government law.
 Typical courses include contracts, jurisprudence, and advanced legal research and writing.

-The paralegal studies curriculum covers particular skills of the legal assistant, as well as the ins and outs of different applications of the law.
-Courses in legal terminology and legal research and writing teach students how to investigate pertinent laws and regulations; students also learn how to write correspondence and other documents.
-Litigation classes discuss the process of going to court and the paralegal’s role in preparing a case for the courtroom.
-Other common courses in the paralegal associate degree cover particular areas of law, such as commercial law and real estate law.
-Business communication and legal office administration are other typical electives in the program.
+The paralegal studies curriculum at the associate level covers particular skills of the legal assistant, as well as the ins and outs of different applications of the law.
+Courses in legal terminology and legal research and writing teach students how to investigate pertinent laws and regulations; students also learn how to write legal correspondence and other documents.
+Litigation classes focus on the process of going to court and the paralegal’s role in preparing a case for the courtroom.
+Other common courses in the online paralegal associate degree cover particular areas of law, such as commercial law and real estate law.
+Business communication and legal office administration are other typical electives in these programs.

-Excellent writing skills are essential for paralegals, as they routinely prepare legal briefs and other documents, so many associate programs will begin with a course in English composition.
-Students will learn to write clearly and effectively with correct grammar.
-They will also practice analytical and reasoning skills.
-A composition course will lead to a class that is dedicated to legal research.
+Many online associate programs will also include at least one course in English composition due to the writing-intensive nature of the paralegal profession.
+These classes focus on teaching students how to write clearly and effectively with correct grammar.
+Prospective students can also expect to take a class that is dedicated to legal research.
 Much of a paralegal's job will revolve around conducting research for attorneys, and associate degree courses in research will focus on navigating Internet resources and other legal databases.

-Although paralegals aren't expected to be as well versed in the legal system as a licensed attorney, they will be expected to know the basics.
-Paralegal students are usually required to take a class in civil law, as this is one of the most common legal areas addressed in large law firms and corporations.
+Additionally, paralegal students are usually required to take a class in civil law, as this is one of the most common legal areas addressed in large law firms and corporations.
 Civil law courses include study of consumer rights and contracts, and knowledge of criminal law is also often beneficial to the work of legal assistants.
-Though few paralegals work in public defender or prosecutors' offices, some private defense firms hire qualified paralegals.
-Ethics is another important class for legal assistants.
-Paralegals are held to certain ethical and moral standards in the practice of law, though they will not have the same responsibilities as attorneys.

 Courses in different areas of law form the foundation of the paralegal bachelor’s degree.
 For example, in a civil litigation course, students learn how civil law functions in the United States and about the rights and procedures of the court system.
 A course in real estate law discusses the laws involving property ownership and real estate financing.
 Tort law is a type of law used in all areas of the legal system; it covers the ways that individuals or organizations are to be reimbursed if they are intentionally or accidentally harmed.